-If the customer service inquiry can’t be addressed through this process, the IVR system can route calls to the proper department or individual or trigger a callback, email or text.
-IVR can also support call center agents by using screen pops to share caller information.
+If the customer service inquiry can’t be addressed through this process, the IVR system can route calls to the proper department, contact center system or trigger a callback, email or text.
+IVR can also support contact center agents by using screen pops to share caller information.
 This can eliminate the need to repeat information, reduce the number and length of calls, and improve resolution times and rates, all of which translate to a better customer experience.

 In addition to addressing caller inquiries, an IVR system can also walk the customer through a survey at the end of the call.
 This allows you to gain important insights into how customers perceive the quality of your products and customer service, as well as what influences their behavior.